nickmonad/bips.dev/web/content/140/index.md

 <h3> Normalized Transaction ID computation </h3>

 In order to calculate the normalized transaction ID, the signature script is stripped from each input of the transaction of non-coinbase transactions and each input is normalized.
-Stripping the signature script is achieved by setting the script's length to 0 and removing the `uchar[]` array from the `TxIn`.<ref><a href="https://en.bitcoin.it/wiki/Protocol_Specification#tx" target="_blank">Protocol Specification: TX</a></ref>
+Stripping the signature script is achieved by setting the script's length to 0 and removing the `uchar[]` array from the `TxIn`.<sup id="cite_ref_3"><a href="#cite_ref_3">3</a></sup>
 Inputs are then normalized by replacing the hash of each previous transaction with its normalized version if available, i.e., the normalized hash of the previous transaction that created the output being spent in the current transaction.
 Version 1 transactions do not have a normalized transaction ID hence the non-normalized transaction ID is used for input normalization.

 The normalized transaction ID is then computed as the double `SHA 256` hash of the normalized transaction matching the existing transaction ID computation.
 The normalized transaction ID remains unchanged even if the signatures of the transaction are replaced/malleated and describe a class of semantically identical transactions.
 In the following we use _transaction instance ID_ to refer to the transaction ID computed on the transaction including signatures.
 Normalized transaction IDs for coinbase transactions are computed with the signature script in the coinbase input, in order to avoid hash collisions.